Kajsa Ollongren: Minister of the Interior, 2017–2022

-Minister of Defence, 2022–present
+Minister of Defence, 2022–2024

 Early in her tenure, Ollongren agreed to a Ukrainian request to supply 200 FIM-92 Stinger air defence rockets and 50 Panzerfaust 3 anti-tank systems with 400 rockets in response to the 2022 Russian invasion of Ukraine.
+Also during her time in office, the government earmarked an additional 2 billion euros ($2.2 billion) in military aid for Ukraine in 2024.